at our Open Days

 Director of Graduate Studies (Research),

 University of Kent Harassment Contact Network Chair

-Afroditi is a Senior Lecturer in Forensic Psychology, Chair of the University Harassment Contact Network.
+Afroditi is a Reader in Forensic Psychology and Director of Graduate Studies and Research.
 Afroditi conducts research in forensic and social psychology on the broad areas of sexual violence, gender equality and victimisation.